enjarai/a-good-place/README.md

   field.
 - `a_good_place:solid`: This test checks if the block is solid or not.
 The `solid` field determines the polarity of the test.
+- `a_good_place:no_double_blocks`: This test checks if the block is a double block or not (hardcoded list of stuff like double flowers, beds and double chests)